SQream/sqream_docs/sql/sql_feature_support.rst

 *********************

-To understand which ANSI SQL and other SQL features SQream DB supports, use the tables below.
+To understand which ANSI SQL and other SQL features BLUE supports, use the tables below.

 Data Types and Values
 =====================

-Read more about :ref:`Yes data types<data_types>`.

 .. list-table:: Data Types and Values
    :widths: auto